Detailed Guide forChefs and Head Cooks in California

 Chefs and Head Cooks who work full time in large restaurants, resorts, or government agencies enjoy benefits such as medical, dental, life insurance, and sick leave.
 Part-time Chefs and Head Cooks generally do not.
 Some employers provide employees with uniforms and free meals; but, federal law permits employers to deduct these from their employees’ wages.

 Much of the increase in the employment of Chefs and Head Cooks will come from job growth in more casual dining rather than up-scale full-service restaurants.
 Dining trends suggest an increase in numbers of meals eaten away from home and a growth in family dining restaurants.
 This, despite greater limits on meals that can be written off with expense accounts.

 Projections of Employment

-In California, the number of Chefs and Head Cooks is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Chefs and Head Cooks are expected to increase by 13.7 percent, or 2,100 jobs between 2012 and 2022.
+In California, the number of Chefs and Head Cooks is expected to grow much faster than average growth rate for all occupations.
+Jobs for Chefs and Head Cooks are expected to increase by 26.6 percent, or 5,300 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|

 Chefs and Head Cooks

 Annual Job Openings

 In California, an average of 530 new job openings per year is expected for Chefs and Head Cooks, plus an additional 300 job openings due to net replacement needs, resulting in a total of 830 job openings.